tidyverse/tidyverse.org/content/blog/tidymodels-2021-q1/index.md

 date: 2021-03-10
 author: Julia Silge
 description: >
-    Recent tidymodels releases offer new functions for easier model building and resampling, along with a new package for resampling spatial data.
+    Releases of tidymodels packages in Q1 of 2021 offer new functions for easier model building and resampling, along with a new package for resampling spatial data.

 photo:
   url: https://unsplash.com/photos/4Zk45jNyQS4